wenbang24/idiot12-wireless/JOURNAL.md

 ## 30 May 2025 - PCB Review, starting v2
 @koeg has reviewed my PCB (tysm), added a ground and 5V plane, so restarted routing Time spent: 3 hrs

+## 31 May 2025 - PCB Review, v2
+A new day, a new PCB iteration
+Finished 2nd draft of PCB, awaiting review
+Time spent: 3 hrs